ajithnow/hotel-manager-laravel/README.md

 ## License

-The Hotelier App is open-source and released under the [MIT License](LICENSE).
+The LaraEasy Hotel Management App is open-source and released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the codebase as per the terms of the license.

 Feel free to modify and customize this README file according to your specific project requirements.
 ....